View as Markdown

 In the Taxonomy page of the console, the Events tab displays the complete list of events that must be accepted by Satori from clients.
 It describes the list of valid event schemas.

 From here you can delete existing events, or create new ones.
-Note that Satori comes with a set of core events that can’t be modified or deleted.
+Note that Satori comes with a set of core events whose schema configuration can’t be modified or deleted.

 Validate data with schema validators #